operatorequals/covertutils/docs/assembling_backdoor.rst

 --------------------------------

-Let's remake a reverse TCP shell, but that time using `covertutils`.
+Let's remake a `reverse TCP shell`, but that time using `covertutils`.

 Agent
 +++++